VIPAAR/helplightning-samples/tagging-recording/README.md

 It is recommanded to set up another public web service and forward the web hook request to server.

 ## Usage
+This script use `window.postMessage` to interacting with citron.
+So make sure open HL page with button on top of current page.

 The script will start up a web server on port 8899 and will listen for incoming webhooks of type `call` with a category of `attachment_created`.